Asian Currencies: The Nomad Capitalist’s Guide

 Introduced in 1967, a mere two years after Singapore achieved independence from Malaysia, the Singapore dollar has seen significant growth, establishing itself as one of the most influential currencies in Southeast Asia.

-The Monetary Authority of Singapore currently manages the Singapore dollar, and thanks to the country’s vigorous economy and solid banking sector it has garnered a well-respected standing in the region.
+The Monetary Authority of Singapore currently manages the Singapore dollar, and thanks to the country’s vigorous economy and solid banking sector, it has garnered a well-respected standing in the region.

-The Singapore dollar’s Fitch rating of AAA, denoting the lowest expectation of failure risk, is extremely rare.
+The Singapore dollar’s Fitch Rating of AAA, denoting the lowest expectation of failure risk, is extremely rare.

 Philippine Peso

 The Philippine peso was introduced in 1852, making it one of the oldest in the region.
 Formerly known as the ‘peso fuerte’ or the ‘strong peso,’ it continues to serve as the Philippines’ official currency.
-The term peso harks back to a history of over 300 years of Spanish rule in the Southeast Asian archipelago.

 The currency underwent decimalisation in 1861 and has survived numerous political shifts in the country.